Convert Raisins from Grams to Tablespoon

 150 grams of raisins is 15.15 tablespoons.
 The ratio is fixed, so 100 grams of raisins is 10.1 tablespoons and 200 grams is 20.2 tablespoons.
 Type any other amount into the converter above for the exact figure, or use the chart below for the common ones.

-How many tablespoons is 200 grams of raisins?
+What is 200 grams of raisins in tablespoons?

 200 grams of raisins is 20.2 tablespoons.
 Conversions scale in a straight line, so halving or doubling a recipe keeps the same ratio.
 100 grams of raisins is 10.1 tablespoons, and you can multiply or divide that figure to match whatever your recipe needs.
 Enter any amount in the converter above for an exact tablespoons reading.